Uncertainty Quantification Metrics for Deep Regression: Experiments and Results

 All metrics are estimates that are computed on a test set of finite size.
 It is thus important to investigate how quickly each metric converges to its expected value, and whether the estimates are biased for small test set sizes.

 First, in order to test convergence, we emulate a process of iteratively collecting points.
 We begin with generating a single large test dataset of size $2^{16}$.
-From this dataset, we randomly sample data points without replacement, which allows us to investigate how the approximation of each metric behaves as the number of data points increases.
+From this dataset, we randomly sample data points without replacement, which allows us to investigate how quickly each metric converges to its \say{true} value for a given dataset.
 We evaluate each metric at test set sizes $2^3$, $2^4$, \ldots, $2^{16}$.
 The resulting metrics from each subset are reported in Fig. \ref{fig:stability} (a).

 Second, in order to investigate any bias in the approximation of each metric, we sample 100 i.i.d. datasets at each size $2^3$, $2^4$, \ldots, $2^{16}$.
 We then report the average of each metric over these 100 datasets in Fig. \ref{fig:stability} (b).
 If a metric is truly unbiased, the average at a small dataset size should converge to the same value as the average at larger dataset sizes.